ml4ai/delphi/docs/grfn_spec.md

 >FUTURE: General handling of pointers/references (related to the concept of having an "alias") will require care, as this introduces the possiblity of multiple identifiers being used to refer to the same program element, and also a single identifier being used to refer to different program elements in different contexts.
 In the general case it is not possible to determine all pointer references *statically*.
 (DSSAT does include some pointers.)

-"source\_references": To facilitate grounding inference, the [`<identifier_spec>`](#identifier-specification) will have a "source\_references" attribute whose value is a list of `<source_code_reference>`s:
+To facilitate grounding inference, the [`<identifier_spec>`](#identifier-specification) will have a "source\_references" attribute whose value is a list of `<source_code_reference>`s:

 	<source_code_reference> ::= <string>

 The string contains information to indicate the location within the source code where an identifier was used.

->TODO: Program Analysis and Text Reading (NLP processing of comments and source literature) will determine how source code references are represented within the string.
+>TODO: Program Analysis and Text and Equation Reading (NLP processing of comments and source literature) will determine how source code references are represented within the string.
 It may be sufficient to have a single line number to represent the source code line within which the identifier was used.

 ### Base Name